 Animation blogs scratch a very specific itch.
 One day you might have a hankering for inspiration, on another you're looking for insight into someone's life, or career advice, perhaps a tutorial piece or even just a bit of entertainment.

-With these purposes in mind, I asked the studio what their favourite animation blogs were.
-Get that ‘bookmark’ button ready, guys.
+With these purposes in mind, I asked the animation studio what their favourite animation blogs were.
+Get that 'bookmark' button ready, guys.

 Adobe is at the coalface of digital creative industries, so their product blogs have to prove their dedication and commitment.
-Not only are there product tutorials and update write ups here, you can find inspiring animator showcases and spotlights on specific animations.
+Not only are there product tutorials and update write ups here, but you can also find inspiring animator showcases and spotlights on specific animations.